Antisemitism in Turkey: Violence against Jews

-Opposition to antisemitism
+Opposition

 Direct antisemitic actions in Turkey are prosecuted by the government.
 In 2009, a store owner, who posted on its door a banner reading "Entrance for Jews and Armenians Forbidden!" was sentenced to five months in prison.
 However, a report of the World Jewish Congress noted that during the operation in Gaza, the Turkish justice system did not pursue antisemitic actions of participants and did not interfere with antisemitic incitement.

 In October 2004, the socialist Turkish magazine Birikim published a statement entitled "No tolerance for anti-Semitism!"
 It was signed by 113 well-known Turkish Muslim and non-Muslim intellectuals.

 A particularly hostile attitude towards Israel and Jews was reported during Israeli military operation Cast Lead, the Turkish police had to take measures to protect Jewish institutions in Turkey.
 Many liberal journalists in the newspaper Hürriyet, Milliyet and Vatan published weighted statements, noting that criticism of Israeli policies should not go into hostility towards the Jews.
 Protection of Jewish institutions in Turkey was reinforced in June 2010 after the incident with the "Freedom Flotilla".
-Interior Minister Besir Atalay said that the authorities will not allow that Turkish Jews suffer from anti-Israel speeches.
+Interior Minister Beşir Atalay said that the authorities will not allow that Turkish Jews suffer from anti-Israel speeches.

-Addressing criticism of Israel in connection with the operation in Gaza, Prime Minister Erdogan said at the same time that "anti-Semitism is a crime against humanity".
-On 27 January 2010 at the International Holocaust Remembrance Day Turkish Foreign Ministry announced that Turkey would continue its policy aimed against antisemitism, racism, xenophobia and discrimination.
+Addressing criticism of Israel in connection with the operation in Gaza, Prime Minister Erdoğan said at the same time that "anti-Semitism is a crime against humanity".
+On 27 January 2010 at the International Holocaust Remembrance Day, Turkish Foreign Ministry announced that Turkey would continue its policy aimed against antisemitism, racism, xenophobia and discrimination.

-The mood in Turkish society

-According to opinion polls of the Pew research center, the Turkish society has a high level of xenophobia.
-86% of Turks have a unfavourable view on Jews, 11% have not answered/neutral and 2% have said to have a positive view on Jews.

-On 20 May 2021, the Jewish community in Turkey showed support to Turkish president Recep Tayyip Erdogan and condemned the US calling Turkey an anti-semitic country.
+In May 2021, the Biden administration condemned as "antisemitic" and "reprehensible" comments made by President Erdoğan regarding the Jewish people.
+On 20 May 2021, the Jewish community in Turkey showed support to Turkish president Recep Tayyip Erdoğan and condemned the US calling Turkey an antisemitic country.